UtsavUpadhyay5002/-FileFlow/README.md

 3. Make sure you have Python installed (Python 3 recommended).

-4.Create a logs.txt file in the project folder
+4. Create a logs.txt file in the project folder
     ```bash
     echo. > logs.txt
     ```